jiahaoliuliu/androidActivityLifeCycle/README.md

 androidActivityLifeCycle
 ========================

-The sample lifecycle of Android
+The sample lifecycle of Android's Activity